basscss/basscss/modules/padding/README.md

 <span class="red">Padding should never be declared outside of these utilities.</span>
 This is meant to help create consistency and avoid magic numbers.
-If, for some reason, the default white space scale does not suit your design, customize and extend it before using it.
+If, for some reason, the default white space scale does not suit your design, customize and extend it before use.